 ELIZA MCDERMOTT, MA

-i started doing this 1-1 work with clients in 2015 after earning my certification in philosophical counseling from the national philosophical counseling association. at that time, i was not completely sure what it meant to be a philosopher engaging 1-1 with clients in deep dialogue and personal reflection. but i knew from my years of teaching and counseling that my approach to working with individuals, framed by my academic training in philosophy, led to great outcomes for those folks. i also wanted to explore how philosophical frameworks & methods could be useful for considering the problems of life, especially for people not interested in the academic field.
+i started doing this 1-1 work with clients in 2015 after earning my certification in philosophical counseling from the american philosophical practitioners association. at that time, i was not completely sure what it meant to be a philosopher engaging 1-1 with clients in deep dialogue and personal reflection. but i knew from my years of teaching and doing crisis-counseling that my approach to working with individuals, framed by my academic training in philosophy, led to great outcomes for those folks. i wanted to explore how philosophical frameworks & methods could be useful for responding to the problems of life for people not interested in the academic field. so i went to nyc where i studied philosophical counseling with appa and decided to pursue this practice alongside my work as a non-profit program manager and educator.

-i've studied philosophy formally since 2004. i graduated Depaul University with a BA in 2008 and American University with a MA in 2012. my main fields of study are moral philosophy, ethics, existentialism, critical theory.
+i've studied philosophy formally since 2004. i graduated depaul university with a ba in 2008 and american university with my masters in 2012. my main fields of study are moral philosophy, ethics, existentialism, critical theory. i'm certified by the national philosophical counseling association and hold other certificates from national and international training programs.

-my academic and career work has been especially concentrated in feminist ethics, critical theory & reproductive justice and corresponding community-based programs and services. since 2008, i've worked as a crisis-counselor/interventionist in various shelters, transitional housing centers, college campuses and counseling centers. i've simultaneously worked as an educator in various alternative learning programs. the majority of my work has been done in domestic violence, sexual assault, racial justice advocacy. i've designed and launched dozens of classes, community education projects, public programs, etc with other organizations and businesses. scroll for list of examples.
+my academic and career work has been especially concentrated in feminist ethics, critical theory & reproductive justice and corresponding community-based programs and services. since 2008, i've worked as a crisis-counselor/interventionist and taught in an array of alternative learning programs. i've designed and launched dozens of classes, community education projects, public programs, etc with organizations and businesses in new orleans, dc, colorado, chicago, cape town, south africa and more, applying these same analytical and strategic thinking lenses.

 if you think you are interested please reach out for a consultation. if it doesn't seem like a great fit i can recommend other resources!